martinrybak/property_change_notifier/README.md

 ### Mixin compilation error

-If you see the following error when compiling:
+If you are using `PropertyChangeNotifier` as a mixin and see the following compilation error:

 ```
 error: The class 'PropertyChangeNotifier' can't be used as a mixin because it extends a class other than Object.